 Signing up with social is super quick.
 No extra passwords to remember – no brain fail.
 Don’t worry, we’d never share any of your data or post anything on your behalf.

-With the new year just around the corner, Matt Prall and Stephen Garland of Papilio reveal the hot trends that will be influencing kitchen design in 2018.
+Matt Prall and Stephen Garland of Papilio reveal the hot trends that will be influencing kitchen design in 2018.

 Trends come and go, which works well for affordable updates, but not so well for larger elements of the home that are expensive to switch up seasonally, and, frankly, who wants to?